Hungarian Civil War (1264–1265): Peace process

 Despite his decisive and indisputable victory, Stephen decided not to invade Béla's realm and remained in the territory of his domain.
 Only a single source, Jans der Enikel's Weltchronik claims that Stephen and his retinue entered the castle of Buda, where he negotiated with his mother, Queen Maria, before sending her to Pressburg.
 However, the authenticity of the narration is doubtful, because the Austrian chronicler mixes clearly identifiable events concerning Stephen's future ascension to the Hungarian throne in 1270 (for instance, the escape of Duchess Anna of Macsó with the royal treasury to the court of Ottokar II) into the narration regarding the 1264–1265 civil war.
 Even contemporaries expected a different attitude from Stephen.
 Around the same time, Stephen's sister Kinga of Poland sent a letter to her niece Kunigunda of Halych (Ottokar's spouse) in Prague, in which she regretted the turn of events and lamented the sorrowful fate of her father Béla IV, who "in his bent age, when he should rest[.] [...]
 [H]e will be expelled from his throne, betrayed by his followers, and many of those who defend the truth of his royal majesty will die".
 She urged her niece to intercede with her husband Ottokar II and have him provide military assistance to Béla IV.
+Based on her letters, Kunigunda played an important role in the mediation process following the Battle of Isaszeg.
+She maintained regular contact with Elizabeth, Stephen's consort.
+Through her, she urged Stephen to reconcile with her brother Michael, Duke of Bosnia too (former historiography incorrectly dated this letter to the years 1270 or 1271).
+Kunigunda's another letter hints that Michael was not as sharply opposed to Duke Stephen as the other members of the dynasty.
+Accordingly, Kungiunda asked the forgiveness of her mother (Anna of Macsó) or grandmother (Maria Laskarina) for her brother, "who made a mistake in the course of events despite his good intentions".

 According to Attila Zsoldos, Stephen showed restraint having a better bargaining position playing the role of victim, claiming moral victory for himself beside military triumph.
 Jenő Szűcs argued this was unlikely because of the internal balance of power.
 Most importantly, neither Stephen nor his barons had an interest in upsetting the previous status quo.
 In addition, Zsoldos highlighted one of the last decisions Béla IV made during the civil war.
 Informed of the adverse military news from the battlefields around late February 1265, the elderly monarch ordered Stephen's only son Ladislaus be sent as a political hostage from Turóc Castle to the court of Béla IV's son-in-law, Boleslaw the Chaste, Duke of Cracow in Poland.
 Elizabeth and the daughters remained under house arrest in the castle.
 This may have moderated Stephen's efforts to take full advantage of his military dominance after the Battle of Isaszeg.